Intrahepatic Cholestasis of Pregnancy: A Comprehensive Guide

 Women considering hormonal treatments should discuss how these might affect future pregnancy risks, including ICP development.

 If you had ICP before, your next pregnancy will need extra care and attention from the start.
-Doctors can sometimes prevent ICP from becoming as serious if they catch it early.
+Early recognition allows closer monitoring and timely delivery planning, although there is no proven way to stop ICP from developing or worsening.
 Having a plan before you get pregnant helps everyone stay safe and healthy.

 Frequently Asked Questions